Rian8337/osu-droid-spectator/README.md

 > Notice: This client is in beta stage.

-A web-based spectator client for osu!droid collaborating with multiplayer-based Discord bot from [Alice](https://github.com/Rian8337/Alice).
+A web-based spectator client for osu!droid using a [custom game client](https://github.com/Rian8337/osu-droid/tree/tournament-client).

 Code for previewing beatmap mostly taken from [osu-preview](https://github.com/jmir1/osu-preview).
 Beatmaps are downloaded from [Sayobot](https://osu.sayobot.cn/).